cn205000/IT-Portfolio/Active Directory/Azure-Domain-Setup/readme.md

 ## Step 2️⃣: Create a Virtual Network (VNET)

+> 📌 *Why?* A Virtual Network (VNET) enables secure communication between VMs and other Azure resources, and it's required for setting up domain connectivity between servers and clients.

 1. On the Azure Portal, go to **Virtual Networks** & hit create.
 2. Ensure the VNET is created under the correct **Resource Group**.
 3. Name the VNET and select the **same region** as your other resources.